questdb/questdb.io/docs/get-started/binaries.md

 title: Get started with QuestDB from the binaries
 sidebar_label: Binaries
 description:
-  How to use the binaries to install and launch QuestDB.
-The binaries for the latest version can be download from the Get QuestDB page.
+  Guide showing how to use the binaries to install and launch QuestDB.
+The binaries can be download from our Get QuestDB page.
 ---

 This guide shows how to install and use QuestDB from the binaries.